PersiaML/tutorials/src/inference/index.md

 Inference
 ======

-When deploying online inference services, like training, middlewares and embedding servers also needs to be deployed.
+When deploying online inference services, similar with training, middlewares and embedding servers also needs to be deployed.

-However, unlike training, there is no trainer, instead an inference service.
+However, unlike training, there is no trainer, instead of inference servers.
 After a inference server receives requests, it first lookup Embedding remotely, and then do forwarding locally.

 [TorchServe] is a flexible and easy to use tool for serving PyTorch models, in this section, we will show you how to deploy a PerisaML model with it.

 ## 1. Prepare handler for torchserve

 Customized behavior(e.g. preprocess or postprocess) of TorchServe could be defined by writing a Python script, which called [custom handler].
-TorchServe executes this code when it runs.
+TorchServe executes this script when it runs.

 There are ways to write custom handler, one of them is [custom-handler-with-class-level-entry-point].